 Above: This man is smoking a traditional beedi style cigarette from Rajasthan, India.
 Here a zoom lens helped to isolate the subject but I had to move my feet to get really close to him.
 Interacting with him and his friends helped me to gain their trust.

-Above: Walking through old Havana there are thousands of photo opportunities.
+Above: Walking through old Havana there are thousands of photographs opportunities.
 I have made a habit of frequently looking behind me after I take a photo of what is in front of me.
-And this time I was lucky to get a mother and child catching a little fresh air standing in the doorways of their apartments with beautiful vibrant colors
+And this time I was lucky to focus on a mother and child catching a little fresh air standing in the doorways of their apartments with beautiful vibrant colors

-Whether you are in a city, countryside, a cultural festival or client shoot there is always an opportunity to see something new just around the corner.
-I know suggestion says be patient, so do give yourself a chance by letting a scene play out, but don’t be stubborn.
-Fantastic events can be seen from so many perspectives so go out and get a photos that is a little different than what is on a postcard or what is normally in your portfolio.
-The easiest way is to get off the main tourist route and explore.
+Whether you are in a city, countryside, a cultural festival or client shoot there is always an opportunity to take new images just around the corner.
+I know the suggestion says to be patient, so do give yourself a chance by letting a photography scene play out, but don’t be stubborn.